sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 ### Technical Specifications

-  **Accessibile Rich Internet Applications (ARIA)** is a tool at your disposal to meet WCAG standards (aria-hidden and aria-labeledby as examples), however, this should not be your first tool of choice.
+  **Accessible Rich Internet Applications (ARIA)** is a tool at your disposal to meet WCAG standards (aria-hidden and aria-labeledby as examples), however, this should not be your first tool of choice.
 Using HTML elements to their semantic specifications is what you should be doing first.
 As an example, don't use "<div class="button"...>" as divs are not focusable by default.
 A much better method would be to use a button and then apply a style.

 ### So why do we care about accessibility, a history lesson